finettt/agent-go/README.md

 ### Slash Commands

+### Agent Studio

+Agent-Go can create and manage reusable, task-specific agents via the `/agent` command family.

+Built-in agent:
+- `default` (always available, cannot be deleted)

+- `/agent studio [spec]`
+  Starts an interactive “Agent Studio” chat.
+Describe the agent you want (goal, constraints, workflow, tooling rules).
+  Studio will save it by calling [`create_agent_definition()`](src/agents.go:235).

+- `/agent list`
+  Lists saved agent definitions.

+- `/agent view <name>`
+  Prints the saved agent definition (including its system prompt).

+- `/agent use <name>`
+  Activates the agent for the current chat by rebuilding the system prompt (context is cleared).
+  Optional overrides from the agent definition (model / temperature / max_tokens) are applied in-memory.

+Subagents can also use task-specific agents: the `spawn_agent` tool supports an optional `agent` argument (e.g. `"default"` or a saved agent name).

+- `/agent clear`
+  Deactivates the active agent and restores the previous model settings snapshot (also clears context).

+- `/agent rm <name>`
+  Deletes a saved agent definition.

+Saved agent JSON files are stored in `~/.config/agent-go/agents/*.json`.

+Studio is intentionally restricted: it only permits agent creation and rejects all other tools.
+See [`processAgentStudioToolCalls()`](src/agent_studio.go:97).

 Manage Agent-Go's configuration and features from within the application using slash commands.
 Type `/help` to see the full list.

 ```